xpeppers/starway-to-orione-mlops/README.md

 DoAI is the **D**evelopment **O**peration and **A**rtificial **I**ntelligence

-## Machine Learning

-This is the learning path every new cloud data engineer has to follow when joining the XPeppers Cloud team.
+This is the learning path every new Cloud Data Architect has to follow when joining the XPeppers Cloud team.
 This path reflects our team's culture and values, which have their roots in the [agile values and principles](http://agilemanifesto.org/).

-Please feel free to fork and contribute, add materials, fix the existing ones and propose new stuff.

-During all the plan read [The Phoenix Project](https://books.google.it/books/about/The_Phoenix_Project.html?id=qaRODgAAQBAJ).

-## Main learning path

-### 1) Methodology
 * Flat Organizations:
    * [The Flat Way](https://link.medium.com/E4kjMXajO3) ```#onboarding```
    * [Teal Is The New Black: Self-management and the future of work](https://management30.com/blog/teal-organization-self-management-future-of-work/)